shawndotey/jflow/README.md

 Documentation
 </h1>

-Complete documentation can be found here
+<a href="http://www.infinitycbs.com/jflow/doc" >Complete and comprehisive documentation can be found here</a>

 <h1 id="Installation">
 Installation